 Our course notes are based on original guidelines recommended by The Permaculture Teaching Community, and were approved by the Bill Mollison’s Permaculture Institute in the 1990s.
-They follow the topics in the curriculi designed by Bill Mollison with extra topics involving technology delevopments such a topic about Energy and Social Structures.
-They are a well-tested plain english set of course notes and can be used alone or as accompaniment to the Permaculture Design Handbook by Bill Mollison.
+They follow the topics in the curricula designed by Bill Mollison with extra topics involving technology developments such a topic about Energy and Social Structures.
+They are a well-tested plain English set of course notes and can be used alone or as accompaniment to the Permaculture Design Handbook by Bill Mollison.

 The Designer’s course is a 72 hour intensive program of tutorials supported by practical exercises, photos, field work and videos.
 It should be all you need to know in order to:

 - Plan and implement a permaculture system for yourself.

 - Incorporate relevant permaculture ideals and methods into existing systems (home, office, industry, reforestation sites).